benjaminwand/3d-printed-labial-pipe/README.md

 I got the best printing results when slicing at a 45° angle and ‘support touching build plate’, so that there is no support structure under the labium. <br>
 ![https://cdn.thingiverse.com/renders/2a/03/54/e3/72/e935fcfeddd0d054e9dca2f05e988bd0_preview_featured.jpg](https://cdn.thingiverse.com/renders/2a/03/54/e3/72/e935fcfeddd0d054e9dca2f05e988bd0_preview_featured.jpg)
+(Since the whole point of 0.15 is not slicing it at a 45°angle, don’t slice it at a 45° angle.)

 [There are reversed free reed pipes as well.](https://github.com/benjaminwand/3d-printed-reversed-free-reed-pipe)